All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can weight loss from tirzepatide reduce my need for atorvastatin?

-It is possible.
+It's possible.
 Weight loss often leads to improvements in cholesterol and triglyceride levels.
-However, some people have genetically driven high cholesterol that requires statin therapy regardless of weight.
+But some people have genetically driven high cholesterol that requires statin therapy regardless of weight.
 Your doctor will use lab work to make that determination.

-Are there any statins that should not be combined with tirzepatide?
+Are there any statins that shouldn't be combined with tirzepatide?

 No specific statin is contraindicated with tirzepatide.
 The delayed gastric emptying effect applies similarly across all oral statins.
 Your provider will choose the statin and dose that best fits your overall health profile.